Kidron Volleyball Club

 History

-• The Club was formed in 2007.
-This will be our sixth season
+- The Club was formed in 2007.
+This will be our 12th season.

 Mission

-• To provide quality off-season instruction in a positive, nurturing and competitive environment.
+- To provide quality off-season instruction in a positive, nurturing, and competitive environment.
 You can expect your daughter to be treated with dignity and respect, and we would expect the same from her (and you).
-There will be times, however, when coaches will be direct and constructively critical, especially when effort and desire are lacking.
+There will be times, however, when coaches will be direct and constructively critical, especially when effort, desire, and sportsmanship are lacking.

 Identity

-• The Kidron Volleyball Club has evolved from a club that simply provided opportunities to play to one that has become competitive at all levels.
+- The Kidron Volleyball Club has evolved from a club that simply provided opportunities to play to one that has become very competitive at all levels.
 We seek to give our players an opportunity to compete at a championship level.
+There will be a mix of American and Regional teams this year.

 Teams